districtr/districtr/docs/05landmarks/findplaces.md

 <img src="../pics/listingplaces.png" width=50%>

-The common way to collect modules, for landing pages, events and such, is the function `listPlacesForState(...)` that is called to reutrn an objects of objects.
-In essence, this function returns the result of function `listPlaces(...)` in `mockapi.js`, filters the results whether only communities are required and by US state.
+The common way to collect modules, for landing pages, events and such, is the function `listPlacesForState(...)` that is called to return an objects of objects.
+In essence, this function returns the result of function `listPlaces(...)` in `mockapi.js` and filters that by communities-only and/or by US state.

 ### `listPlaces(placeID, stateName)`